Kaiddd/Roblox-Client-Optimizer/README.md

+# Archived Project

+The maintainer has decided their time working on this project has come to an end.

+## A short comment from the maintainer:

+"Thank you for everyone who has supported RCO, it's been an amazing time, with ups and downs, but I cannot continue to maintain the project.

+I hope RCO's legacy will inspire others to learn more about the inner workings of the Roblox client, just as I once did.

+Fly high, people!"

 # Roblox Client Optimizer

-RCO™ tweaks FFlags to optimize your Roblox client.
+RCO tweaks FFlags to optimize your Roblox client.

 As seen in Sharkblox and Rubie's YouTube videos!

 The flags we edit are contained in our [GitHub Repository](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/ClientAppSettings.json).

-## About RCO™
+## About RCO
-Some things RCO™ currently does:
+Some things RCO does:
 - Unlocks FPS
 - Optimizes Caching
 - Optimizes Graphics